 A Born Voice Over Artist

-My undergraduate degree is in Women's Studies and International Development and therefore I have a very keen understanding and affinity for women's and feminist studies and issues.
-I hold a Master of Public Health from the University of Pittsburgh, and am very comfortable narrating work with medical and scientific terminology, these two degrees intersect for me in my love for Women's and Maternal Child Health advocacy.
-I was a study abroad student in India for three months in undergrad, and I was a Peace Corps Volunteer in Botswana, where I lived for two years working on issues around HIV/AIDS and development.
-I can narrate very comfortably in a generalized South African accent, and am very fluid in narrating work with Yoruba, Hausa, Xhosa, Setswana and kiSwahili.
-I live in Michigan and enjoy hanging out on any of the Great Lakes during the summer as well as RVing.
-When I'm not working or narrating you will find me trying to get in some leisurely reading!
+Keyonni has an undergraduate degree in Women's Studies and International Development and therefore she has a very keen understanding and affinity for women's and feminist studies and issues.
+She holds a Master of Public Health from the University of Pittsburgh and is very comfortable narrating work with medical and scientific terminology, these two degrees intersect in her love of Women's and Maternal Child Health advocacy.
+Keyonni was a study abroad student in India, and was a Peace Corps Volunteer in Botswana, where she lived, working on issues around HIV/AIDS and development.
+She lives in Michigan and enjoys hanging out on any of the Great Lakes during the summer as well as RVing.
+When she's not working or narrating you will find her trying to get in some leisurely reading!